2025-2026 Themed First Year Seminar & Learning Community Options

 PHED 1000 Active Auburn

 Learning to Lead at AuburnLearning to Lead at Auburn is designed to help first year students make a successful transition to college life.
 Students in this course will explore leadership and involvement opportunities on campus and various strategies for academic and social success.
 Students will develop as leaders at Auburn and understand the impact and influence they can have on those around them.
 Class highlights include personality and work style inventories, connecting with student leaders, and creating community among members of the class.
-Join this learning community if you want to learn ways to stand out in your leadership and involvement experience at Auburn!Leadership, Involvement, Social ChangeLCCOMM 1000 Public SpeakingCOUN 2000 Living and Communicating in a Diverse SocietyCLOSED
+Join this learning community if you want to learn ways to stand out in your leadership and involvement experience at Auburn!Leadership, Involvement, Social ChangeLCCOMM 1000 Public SpeakingCOUN 2000 Living and Communicating in a Diverse Society

-Mindfulness and Flow: HonorsThis Honors course that will provide an introduction to the practices of mindfulness and flow.
-It is designed to explore the concepts, techniques, and exercises that enhance well-being and ultimately setter student success.
-The format of the course will be experiential and interactive.
-There will be some assigned readings.Mindfulness, Positivity, MotivationTFYSCLOSED
+Mindfulness and FlowThis is a course for Honors and non-Honors students that will introduce the practices of mindfulness and flow.
+It is designed to explore the concepts, techniques, and exercises that enhance well-being and ultimately better student success.
+The format of the course will be experiential, and interactive.
+There will be some assigned readings.
+Application of study strategies as they relate to the content area will be practiced.
+Mindfulness, Positivity, MotivationTFYS

 PHIL 1030 Ethics and the Health Sciences